 - Pregnancy journal

 Ahhh… looking back at your journey is a wonderful experience.
 It is said a picture is worth a thousand words.
 No, you cannot take pictures every time you feel a kick or overwhelmed with emotions but keeping a journal of each trimester will help you feel connected to your baby till it’s born.
 Maybe one day when your baby is old enough to understand or ready to have a baby of their own, you can share your memories of your experience, the joy, the tears, the pain, the love and the birth.
-We have popped a few lovely suggestions below
+We have popped a few lovely suggestions below:

 Getting through your first trimester is a critical phase of pregnancy.
 However, paying attention to your body and making yourself as comfortable as possible will get you safely to the next phase.
 If you have any questions then there are great online groups such as NetMums, and ChannelMum where you can speak to other mothers going through the same as you.
-If you already have a child then we also have our KitGirl group which you can find here.
-It’s a private group of lovely mummies who all love bags, fashion and being a mummy (most of the time!) and they have plenty of wisdom between them too if you are in need of advice.
+If you already have a child then we also have our KitGirl group which is a private group of lovely mummies who all love bags, fashion and being a mummy (most of the time!) and they have plenty of wisdom between them too if you are in need of advice.